Finding his vocation: Luke's journey to full-time work

 Even after finishing three VET certificates, Luke's study doesn’t stop there.
 After gaining some hands-on experience working in his current full-time role as a project officer at the Department of Infrastructure, Planning and Logistics, he plans to continue.

 I am planning on further studies, and hope to complete my diploma.

 His persistence is paying off.
-Luke is in the running to win Aboriginal and Torres Strait Island of the Year in the Northern Territory Training Awards.
+Luke is in the running to win Aboriginal and Torres Strait Islander of the Year in the Northern Territory Training Awards.
 Regardless of the outcome, Luke has already proven to be a winner.

 Upskill or re-skill with vocational education and training at CDU.
 Explore VET courses.